subhadipchowdhury/subhadipchowdhury.github.io/mentoring/index.md

 ### Directed Reading Courses

-This is a list of semester (or quarter) long directed independent reading courses I have supervised.
+This is a list of quarter-long directed independent reading courses I have supervised.

-__Bowdoin College__

-* *Machine Learning* - Theo de Quillacq, 2020 Spring

 __University of Chicago__